 Treadmills are among the most popular types of cardio fitness equipment for both gym and home use.
 Models such as the SOLE F80, the Weslo Cadence G 5.9, and the Lifespan TR 1200i are some of the best fitness equipment you can buy, period.
 And the benefits of running on the safe, cushioned track of a great treadmill are huge compared to running outdoors on hard concrete.

-All that said, finding the right treadmill can be challenging.
+All that said, finding the right treadmill can be a challenge.
 There are a lot of great options and a lot of features to consider.
-To make the process easier, we’ve put together this guide to the best treadmills on the market today.
+To make the process easier, we’ve put together this guide highlighting the best treadmills on the market today.
 Our aim is to help you find the treadmill that fits your goals, budget, and lifestyle.
 Additionally, you’ll find links to our full treadmill reviews to help you get a more in-depth understanding of each model.